awesto/django-shop/docs/reference/catalog.rst

 Then we go into the page's **Preview** mode and open the **Structure menu** on the right side of the **django-CMS** toolbar.
 Now locate the placeholder named **Main Content**.
-Add a Container plugin, followed by a Row and then a Column plugin.
-As the child of this column, choose the **Catalog List View** plugin from section **Shop**.
+Add a Container plugin, followed by a Row and then by a Column plugin.
+As the child of this column, choose the *Catalog List View* plugin from section **Shop**.

 Finally we publish the page, it probably doesn't contain any products yet.
-To fill it we first have to :ref:`reference/assign-products-to-cms-page`.
+To fill it, we first have to :ref:`reference/assign-products-to-cms-page`.

 Remember to repeat this procedure, and add one CMS pages per category, in order to create a